syamIT/student-example/README.md

 # student-example
-This is an example repo
+This is an example repo.
+Author - syamIT